-Seven species of flies were detected at the DKIST site.
-They include blowflies, a small fruit fly, a muscid, two syrphids, and a small gnat.
-All but the gnat are non-indigenous.
-No endemic fruit flies (family Tephritidae) were found.
+Six species of flies were detected at the DKIST site.
+They include blowflies, a midge, two syrphids, a humpbacked fly, and a small gnat.
+The humpbacked fly, and the small gnat indigenous.
+No endemic fruit flies (family Tephritidae) were observed.